 Cautions with other medicines

-There are some medicines that interfere with the way metformin works.
+There are some medicines that can affect the way metformin works.

-If you're taking any of the following medicines, your blood sugar levels may need to be checked more often and your dose adjusted:
+If you're taking any of the following medicines, your blood sugar levels may need to be checked more often and your dose changed:

 - steroid tablets, such as prednisolone